Revelation 8:1

 And when he opened the seventh seal, there followed a silence in heaven about the space of half an hour.

-And when the seventh stamp was undone there was quiet in heaven for about half an hour.
+And when he opened the seventh seal, there was stillness in Heaven for about half an hour.

 Douay-Rheims Bible